whataboutpets/minimal-mistakes/_pages/privacy-notice.md

 ---
-permalink: /terms/
+permalink: /privacy-notice
-title: "Terms and Policies"
-excerpt: "whataboutpets.com terms & conditions, privacy policy and license."
+title: "Privacy Notice"
 date: 2016-01-10
-modified: 2017-05-21
+modified: 2019-02-16
 share: false
 author: false
+comments: false
 ---

-## Privacy Policy

 At WhatAboutPets.com, the privacy of our visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.